 WebRTC-specific features

-The server can ingest and broadcast with WebRTC a wide variety of video and audio codecs (that are listed at the beginning of the README), but not all browsers can publish and read all codecs due to internal limitations that cannot be overcome by this or any other server.
+WebRTC can be used to publish and read streams encoded with a wide variety of video and audio codecs, that are listed in Publish a stream and Read a stream, but not every browser can publish and read streams with every codec due to internal limitations that cannot be overcome by this or any other server.

-You can check what codecs your browser can publish or read with WebRTC by using this tool.
+You can check what codecs your browser supports by using this tool.

-If you want to support most browsers, you can to re-encode the stream by using H264 and Opus codecs, for instance by using FFmpeg:
+In order to support most browsers, you can re-encode the stream by using the H264 codec with the baseline profile (which does not produce B-frames) and the Opus codec, for instance by using FFmpeg:

 ffmpeg -i rtsp://original-source \